 5 – Stems Breaking

 Stems breaking can cause problems for your rhododendron, too.
-If you have stem issues, then your rhododendron’s leaves might curl due to not being able to get water.
+If you have stem issues, the leaves might curl due to not being able to get water.

 The stem and branches carry the water up to the leaves, but if things break, then that’s not going to be possible.
 Sometimes stem injuries will occur due to heavy wind, but this can also happen during the winter months.

 Heavy snowfall can easily cause stems to break on your rhododendron.
-It might be a good idea to try to clear off your rhododendron instead of allowing heavy amounts of snow to sit on it.
+It might be a good idea to try to clear off the snow instead of allowing heavy amounts to sit on your plant.

 6 – Insects